dcamper/terraform-azurerm-hpcc-aks/README.md

 This is a slightly-opinionated Terraform module for deploying an HPCC Systems cluster on Azure.
 The goal is to provide a simple method for deploying a cluster from scratch, with only the most important options to consider.

 The HPCC Systems cluster this module creates uses ephemeral storage (meaning, the storage will be deleted if the cluster is deleted) unless a predefined storage account is cited.
-See the `storage_account_name` and `storage_account_resource_group_name` options below.
+See the section titled [Persistent Storage](#persistent_storage), below.

 This repo is a fork of the excellent work performed by Godson Fortil.
 The original can be found at [https://github.com/gfortil/terraform-azurerm-hpcc-aks](https://github.com/gfortil/terraform-azurerm-hpcc-aks).